-- 3.1 Older Americans Act (OAA) funds may be used to fund all or part of the operational costs of transportation programs based on the following modes: - a.
+- 7.1 Older Americans Act (OAA) funds may be used to fund all or part of the operational costs of transportation programs based on the following modes: - a.
 Demand/Response: Characterized by scheduling of vehicles to provide door-to-door or curb-to-curb service on demand.
 The program may include a passenger assistance component. - 1) Route Deviation Variation: Where a normally fixed-route vehicle leaves scheduled route upon request to pick up the client. - 2) Flexible Routing Variation: Where routes are constantly modified to accommodate service requests. - b.
 Public Transit Reimbursement: Characterized by partial or full payment of the cost for an eligible person to use an available public transit system.
 (Either fixed route or demand/response.)
 The program may include a passenger assistance component. - c.
 Volunteer Reimbursement: Characterized by reimbursement of out-of-pocket expenses for individuals who transport older persons in their private vehicles.
 The program may include a passenger assistance component. - d.
-Older Driver Education: Characterized by systematic presentation of information and training in techniques designed to assist older drivers in safely accommodating changes in sensory and acuity functioning. - 3.2 OAA funds may not be used for the purchase or lease of vehicles for providing transportation services, unless approved in writing by the Bureau of Aging, Community Living, and Supports. - 3.3 All drivers and vehicles used for transportation programs supported all or in part by OAA funds must be appropriately licensed and inspected as required by the Secretary of State and all vehicles used must be covered by liability insurance. - 3.4 All drivers for transportation programs supported entirely or in part by ഉഷ്ണം വിദ്യാ
+Older Driver Education: Characterized by systematic presentation of information and training in techniques designed to assist older drivers in safely accommodating changes in sensory and acuity functioning. - 7.2 OAA funds may not be used for the purchase or lease of vehicles for providing transportation services, unless approved in writing by the Bureau of Aging, Community Living, and Supports.

-- be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
-Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy. - 3.5.
-All drivers for transportation programs supported entirely or in part by OAA funds shall be trained to cope with medical emergencies, unless expressly prohibited by a labor contract or insurance policy. - 3.6 Each eligible person is allowed one (1) paid or unpaid care attendant to accompany them on each trip. - 3.7 Each program shall operate in compliance with MCL 257.710e regarding seat belt usage. - 3.8 Each program shall attempt to receive reimbursement from other funding sources, as appropriate and available.
+- 7.3 All drivers and vehicles used for transportation programs supported all in part by the Older Americans Act funds must be appropriately licensed and inspected annually as required by the Secretary of State and all vehicles used must be covered by liability insurance.
+State driver checks must be performed at least annually for all volunteers and staff who transport clients.
+Documentation of driver checks must be in employee/volunteer files. - 7.4 All drivers for transportation programs supported entirely or in part by OAA funds shall be physically capable and willing to assist persons requiring help to and from and to get in and out of vehicles.
+Such assistance must be available unless expressly prohibited by either a labor contract or insurance policy. - 7.5 All drivers for transportation programs supported entirely or in part by OAA funds shall be trained to cope with medical emergencies, unless expressly prohibited by a labor contract or insurance policy. - 7.6 Each eligible person is allowed one (1) paid or unpaid care attendant to accompany them on each trip. - 7.7 Each program shall operate in compliance with MCL 257.710e regarding seat belt usage. - 7.8 Each program shall attempt to receive reimbursement from other funding sources, as appropriate and available.
 Examples include, but are not limited to, the American Cancer Society, Veterans Administration, Michigan Department of Health and Human Services, United Way, Department of Transportation programs, etc. Within a respective planning and service area, an area agency on aging may use an alternative unit of service (e.g., vehicle miles or passenger miles) when appropriate for consistency among funding sources.
 Such an alternative unit of service must be approved by the Michigan Commission on Services to the Aging at the time of area plan approval.